MdHabibunNabi/Learn-Github/learning.md

                         main>>main_theme>>main_theme_dark

                 so most likely nested branches work, but it can't be visualized which branch is it nested under, so use that naming convention to be clear.

+#       Lesson 3:
+                Actually the versioning convention looks better and more readable if an unerscore added between the years, months, and days too.
+So, new versioning convention:
+                        YYYY_MM_DD_HH_MM_AA